smk762/pytomicDEX/README.md

 "userhome":"/home/YOURUSERNAME/"
 }
 ```
-### mm2coins.py
+### lib/coinslib.py
-Contains additional coin parameters to activate them with mm2.
+Contains additional coin parameters to activate them with mm2, defines block explorers, binance trade parameters, and which coins you want to buy/sell using the bot.
 NOTE: You will also need a copy of the `coins` file from https://github.com/jl777/coins/blob/master/coins
 ```
 cd ~/pytomicDEX
 wget https://raw.githubusercontent.com/jl777/coins/master/coins
 ```
-Each coin in mm2coins.py needs values as per the examples below:
+Each coin in coinslib.py needs values as per the examples below:
 `tag` The ticker for the coin.
 Must be the same as the `name` value in `coins` value.
 `min_swap` Should be higher than the `fee` value in the `coins` file, to ensure you are sending enough funds for a successful transaction.
 `api-id` Used to get current pricing data from the CoinGecko API.
 Should be the same as the `id` value for the coin from  https://www.coingecko.com/api/documentations/v3#/coins/get_coins_list
 NOTE: this feature is not yet fully implemented.
 `activate_with` Defines whether to use a native coin daemon, or an Electrum (SPV) server.
 NOTE: Native mode requires the local chain to be fully sync'd, the deamon running, and the private key for your addresses imported.
+`reserve_balance:` number of coins to keep in MM2 wallet (excess will be sent your to Binance wallet)
+`premium:` Value relative to Binance market rate to setprices as marketmaker.
+E.g. a value of 1.05 will set your sell price 5% above Binance market price.
+`minQty; maxQty; stepSize:` Values as required for setting orders on Binance, available from https://api.binance.com/api/v1/exchangeInfo
+`bot_sell; bot_buy:` Set to True or False to indicate whether or not you want the bot to buy/sell the coin.
 `electrum` Defines the server and port to use for interacting with mm2 in lite mode.
 Electrum server details can be found at https://github.com/jl777/coins/tree/master/electrums (for Komodo ecosystem coins), and online for external coins (check the coin's website, github or ask the coin community).
 Note the different format that is used for ETH/ERC20 tokens in the examples below.